 - Department Technical Services x 4

-c.
-The University is committed to complying with the requirements of the Data Protection Act 1998 (DPA) and will operate the system in accordance with the eight Data Protection principles.
-The University will include the Access Control system in the University's Data Protection notification.
+e.
+The University is committed to complying with the requirements of the GDPR and will operate the system in accordance with the seven GDPR principles.
+The University will include the Access Control system in the University's GDPR notification.
 The Head of Security Services will be responsible for ensuring that the notification covers the purposes for which the system is used.

-d.
-The standards, which must be met if the requirements of the Data Protection Act 1998 are to be satisfied, are based on the eight data protection principles which are:

 f.
+The standards, which must be met if the requirements of the GDPR are to be satisfied, are based on the seven GDPR principles which are:

-The University recognises the importance of strict guidelines in relation to access to and disclosure of data and all members of staff should be aware of the restrictions relating to this which are set out in this Code and to the rights of individuals under the Data Protection Act.
+h.
+The University recognises the importance of strict guidelines in relation to access to and disclosure of data and all members of staff should be aware of the restrictions relating to this which are set out in this Code and to the rights of individuals under the GDPR.

 a.
 It will be the responsibility of the Head of Security Services or in their absence his/her deputy to:

-- Be responsible for compliance with the Data Protection Act.
+- Be responsible for compliance with the GDPR.

 - Take responsibility for control of the data and make decisions on how these can be used.